-Defacing, cutting, or otherwise damaging property that belongs to the school, Board, other
+Defacing, cutting, or otherwise damaging property that belongs to the school, Board, other students, employees or others and disregard for school property.
+5513 - Care of School Property

 22. Unauthorized use of school or private property

 Students must obtain permission to use any school property or any private property located on school premises.
 Any unauthorized use of school property, or private property located on school premises, shall be subject to disciplinary action.
 5520 - Disorder And Demonstration